-- A ‘tinted’ reflectant sunscreen is available on prescription from Dundee Pharmaceuticals in three colours: coral pink, beige, and coffee.
+- A ‘tinted’ reflectant sunscreen is available on prescription from Tayside Pharmaceuticals (see below for details) in three colours: coral pink, beige, and coffee.
 These can be mixed to obtain a good colour match with your skin.

-During surgery, CEP individuals are at risk of burn injuries to skin and internal organs exposed to the strong lights found in operating theatres.
-This is particularly the case in those with liver failure.
-Measures to reduce risks of surgery include shielding all lights using a yellow-coloured acrylate filter to cut off light wavelengths below about 530nm (such as TA81 XSR (Madico) or Bexfilm U (Summerside Blinds)).
+- During surgery, CEP individuals are at risk of burn injuries to the skin and internal organs exposed to the strong lights found in operating theatres.
+This is particularly the case for those with liver failure.
+The medical team and theatre staff should be alerted in advance where possible in order to minimise light exposure during the procedure.
+Measures to reduce the risks of surgery include shielding all lights using a yellow-coloured acrylate filter to cut off light wavelengths below about 530nm (such as TA81 XSR (Madico) or Bexfilm U (Summerside Blinds)).
 Likewise, windows adjacent to patients in areas such as wards should have filters applied.

 Curtains or blinds

-Curtains or blinds in the house and workplace may be needed to reduce the intensity of visible light.
+- Curtains or blinds in the house and workplace may be needed to reduce the intensity of visible light.
 Some people may need to apply special photo-protective window films to the windows of their car and home in order to block out UVA and UVB light.
-These protective films may stop working and need replacing after about five years.
+After about five years, these protective films may stop working and need replacing..
 Some car manufacturers offer UV protective glass as standard or as an optional extra, however most car windows do not block UV light.
-Your dermatologist or a patient support group may be able to advise you about suppliers of UV protective film.
-The British Photodermatology Group has released a consensus statement on UV protective films.
+Your dermatologist or a patient support group may be able to advise about suppliers of UV protective film.

 - Skin camouflage may be used to conceal scarring.

-- Skin on light-exposed areas should be protected from cuts and grazes to prevent long-term scarring.
-This can be helped by keeping the skin well-moisturised and by wearing gloves.
+- Skin on areas exposed to light should be protected from cuts and grazes to prevent long-term scarring.
+To help prevent scarring, keep the skin well-moisturised and wear gloves.

 - Skin ulcers need to be kept clean, dressed appropriately and infection treated in order to help healing.